hansemannn/titanium-googlemaps/README.md

 mapView.addPolygon(polygon);
 ```

+You can get a list of all currently added polygons by using `mapView.polygons`;

 #### Circle

 A circle is a shape defined by the `center` property to specify its location as well as the `radius` in meters.

 ```js